APooladian/APooladian/README.md

 ### About me

+I recently started as a Foundations of Data Science (FDS) Postdoctoral Fellow at Yale University.
+Prior to this, I had the (immense!) pleasure of completing my PhD at New York University under the supervision of Jonathan Niles-Weed.

+I am somewhere between an applied mathematician, statistician, and computer scientist—the term might be data scientist.
+During my PhD, I worked on tractable, principled methodologies for large-scale probabilistic inference based on the theory of optimal transport.

-I'm a fifth year PhD student at the Center for Data Science at New York University, advised by Jonathan Niles-Weed.
-My research interests lie at the intersection of optimal transport, high-dimensional statistics, and optimization theory.
-This Github page contains the code for some of my research projects during my PhD (among other projects):
+This Github page contains the code for some of my research projects:

 ### Code is available for the following projects:
 - "Plug-in estimation of Schrödinger bridges, with Jonathan Niles-Weed (2024)